pavan88800/React-notes/Principles for structuring state .md

 Avoid duplication → don’t store the same data multiple times.

 Avoid deep nesting → keep state flat for easier updates.

+---

+## NOTE:

+## What is Derived:-

+Derived values are values that can be calculated from other state or props instead of being stored separately.